wp-plugins/a-year-before/readme.txt

 Tested up to: 2.2.2
 Stable tag: trunk

 »A Year Before« shows a list of articles, which were written a certain time ago.
-So you can show in a history, what happend in your blog in the past.
+So you can show in a history, what happend in your blog in the past

 == Description ==